GuanxiongLiu/DS501/README.md

 * Jiankun Bi

 ## Description:
-This repo is used to store the case study ipython notebook files and all other files which are related to homeworks.<\p>
+This repo is used to store the case study ipython notebook files and all other files which are related to homeworks.